ibm-garage/node-garage-utils/README.md

 which should serve bundled client code but produce more verbose logging and error messages on the server.

-By default, the utility detects when running under Mocha and reports 'spec' in that case.
+By default, the utility detects when running under Mocha and reports 'unit' in that case.
 Otherwise, the value is either 'prod' or 'dev', depending on whether the NODE_ENV environment variable is 'production' or something else (or undefined).
 This aligns with the way Express interprets that environment variable.

-It is also possible to set a GAPP_ENV environment variable to one of 'spec', 'dev', 'test', or 'prod' to override these defaults.
+It is also possible to set a GAPP_ENV environment variable to one of 'unit', 'dev', 'test', or 'prod' to override these defaults.
 Note that this is the only way to get a test environment.

 The following four functions are also provided to more easily test for a particular environment, avoiding the need for string comparisons.

-#### app.config.isSpec()
+#### app.config.isUnit()

-Returns true when `app.config` is 'spec', false otherwise.
+Returns true when `app.config` is 'unit', false otherwise.

 #### app.config.isDev()